Unitarization of the Sommerfeld enhancement through the renormalization group: Discussion

 \subsection{Bound state formation}

 In the preceding discussion, we have considered only the simple process of direct annihilation.
 As a higher-order contribution to the annihilation process, it is known that slowly moving particles can form bound states through the emission of soft bosons that mediate their long-range interactions, which is referred to as bound state formation (BF)\,\cite{An:2016gad,vonHarling:2014kha,Asadi:2016ybp}.
 It has been pointed out that BF also exhibits resonance peaks at parameter values where the self-scattering cross section and the Sommerfeld factor resonate, in contradiction with the partial-wave unitarity bound\,\cite{Oncala:2019yvj,Binder:2023ckj}.
+The unitarity violation problem in BF with unequal potentials in the initial and final states is discussed more generally in\,\cite{Beneke:2024nxh}.

-This result can be understood through the following simple consideration.
-For simplicity, let us assume that the mediator particle is a scalar boson $\varphi$, and that the transition from the scattering state $\mathcal{S}$ to a bound state $\mathcal{B}$ proceeds via the emission of a light boson with momentum $k$, mediated by a scalar transition operator $V_k$.
+It would be interesting to apply the RG method to BF.
+Let us consider the simplest BF, where the mediator particle is a scalar boson $\varphi$, and that the transition from the scattering state $\mathcal{S}$ to a bound state $\mathcal{B}$ proceeds via the emission of a light boson with momentum $k$, mediated by a scalar transition operator $V_k$.
 At low energies, the initial state is dominated by the $s$-wave contribution and then, under the leading-order DWBA, the matrix element for this process is roughly given by

 where $\psi^{\mathcal{B}}(r)$ and $\phi_{0,p}(r)/\mathscr{J}_0(p)$ are the radial wave function for the bound state and the scattering state, respectively.
 This simple estimate clearly demonstrates that the amplitude can be substantially amplified by the inverse of the Jost function, especially in the presence of shallow bound states and narrow resonances.
 As noted in the previous chapter, this suggests that the lowest-order DWBA evaluation of BF may violate unitarity, calling for a resummation to restore consistency.